MooersLab/configorg/README.md

 #### [Harley Hahn's Emacs Field Guide](http://www.harley.com/emacs/)

 The author recommends reading his book before taking the in-line Emacs tutorial.
-Emacs greybeards differ in opinion on this matter.
+Emacs greybeards may differ in opinion on this matter.

 Nonetheless, Hahn wrote this book for people with no experience with computing.
 Most graduate students in the biological sciences (outside of bioinformatics and computational biology) would benefit from reading the first several chapters to understand their computers better.